durability-labs/archivist-docs/learn/what-is-archivist.md

+---
+description: "What is Archivist?
+A decentralized durable storage network that encrypts, erasure-codes, and disperses data across independent operators.
+Sovereign storage verified by zero-knowledge proofs."
+---

 # What is Archivist?

 Archivist is a durable, decentralized storage network — think BitTorrent with paid seeders and cryptographic durability guarantees.
 Data is encrypted locally, erasure-coded, dispersed across independent operators, verified by zero-knowledge proofs, and repaired automatically.
 No single point of failure.